usnistgov/zero-trust-architecture/_sources/VolumeC/HowTo-E1B1.rst

 2. Click **Add Nessus Agent** and save the Linking Key.

-3. On the target endpoint, download the agent from https://downloads.tenable.com.
+3. On the target endpoint, download the agent from `Tenable Downloads <https://downloads.tenable.com>`__.
 When the download completes, run the executable file.

 4. In the setup window, fill in the key from step 2, the server (in our case, cloud.tenable.com:443), and the agent groups that this agent will be part of (in our case, Default).
 Click **Next.**